iosifache/ossfortress/wiki/docs/linting/Bandit.md

 1. Scan all files in the `portrait` folder, generating a SARIF file as output.
 2. Using `bandit-config-generator`, generate the default configuration for Bandit.
 3. Remove `portrait/c_modules` from the folders to be scanned.
+4. Validate each warning produced by Bandit by manually inspecting the code.

 ### Creating a baseline